o3de/o3de.org/content/docs/contributing/to-docs/submit-a-pr.md

 [//]: # (Seems to be a bug in Hugo.
 If the following shortcodes are properly indented, the are enclosed in the codeblock.)

 {{< important >}}
 The `-s` option provides the DCO sign-off.
-A properly signed-off commit will contain the line `Signed-off-by: Your Name <youralias@youremail.com>`
+A properly signed off commit will contain the line `Signed-off-by: Your Name <youralias@youremail.com>`

 {{< /important >}}

 {{< note >}}